mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 #### Fullscreen mode improvement

 Editor full screen mode is now limited in the tab context, allowing you to navigate your browser tabs without having to exit the fullscreen mode itself!

+#### Update of the Deployment experience

+The console deployment experience has been updated.
+It is now also possible to access the Runtime Area upon completion of the deployment by clicking on a button on the respective modal.

 ### Bug Fix